ENV859/SpatialDataFrames/README.md

-# Working with Spatially Enabled DataFrames
+# Working with Spatial DataFrames

 ### Geopandas, Shapely, and Fiona (and GDAL)